 Wireframes allow for rapid testing

-So, you have some unique ideas about a future product design, the team is on board, and the client is excited.
-How can you verify that those ideas will satisfy your users' needs and help them complete their tasks efficiently?
-Wireframing is the cheapest tool that designers can use for rapid testing, evaluating their assumptions, and adjusting concepts until they meet users' expectations.
+So you have some unique ideas for a product design, the team is on board, and the client is excited.
+But how do you verify that those ideas will actually satisfy your users' needs and help them complete tasks efficiently?
+Wireframing is the cheapest tool designers can use for rapid testing, allowing you to evaluate assumptions and adjust concepts until they meet user expectations.

-You don't need to dwell on images, colors, or interactive elements to get user feedback right away.
-Wireframes are usually a single-use tool that should be easy to craft and update.
-You can attach wireframes to surveys, use them while interviewing users, or share them with clients — do whatever you think will help you get feedback, then make adjustments, and test again.
+You don't need polished images, colors, or interactive elements to gather meaningful feedback.
+Wireframes are typically a single-use tool designed to be quick to create and easy to update.
+Attach them to surveys, use them during user interviews, or share them directly with clients, whatever helps you get feedback fastest.
+Then make adjustments and test again.